Second-order optimality conditions for general nonconvex optimization problems and variational analysis of disjunctive systems: Application: Second-order conditions for disjunctive programs

+{ Let us first reiterate that our ultimate goal is to investigate problems (GP) with set $C$ having the complex structure \eqref{eq:StructureOfC}.
+As explained, this has to be postponed until we complete the full analysis in the forthcoming paper.} In this section, we {only provide a simple} application of our results to disjunctive program defined as

 where $g$ is twice continuously differentiable and $D$ is polyhedral.
-Several classes of interesting mathematical programs of practical interests can be reformulated as a (DP), including the mathematical program with equilibrium constraints (cf. \cite{lpr,Outra}), the mathematical program with vanishing constraints (cf. \cite{ak,hk08}), the mathematical program with switching constraints (cf. \cite{kms,ly}) and the mathematical program with cardinality constraints (cf. \cite{cks}).
+Several classes of interesting mathematical programs of practical interests can be reformulated as a (DP), including the mathematical program with equilibrium constraints {(MPEC)} (cf. \cite{GLY13,lpr,Outra,SS00}), the mathematical program with vanishing constraints (cf. \cite{ak,HK07,hk08}), the mathematical program with switching constraints (cf. \cite{kms,ly}) and the mathematical program with cardinality constraints (cf. \cite{BS18,cks}). {The discussion on constraint qualifications of disjunctive programming can be found in \cite{Gfr14a,Meh20} and references therein.}

-Using the second-order variational analysis of the disjunctive system, we can recover the second-order optimality conditions for the (DP) derived by Gfrerer in \cite{Gfr14a}.
+Using the second-order variational analysis of the disjunctive system, we can now recover the second-order optimality conditions for the (DP) derived by Gfrerer in \cite{Gfr14a}. {Moreover using the calculations for directional S- and M- multiplier sets for MPECs in \cite{Gfr14a}, we can easily obtain the corresponding second-order optimality conditions for MPECs from Theorem \ref{Thm5.6}.}

 \begin{theorem}[{\cite[Theorems 3.3 and 3.17]{Gfr14a}}] Let $\xb$ be a local optimal solution of the disjunctive program (DP).
 Then the following necessary optimality conditions hold: \begin{itemize} \item[\rm (i)] For $u \in \mathcal{C}(\xb)$, suppose that $x \tto g(x)-D$ is metrically subregular in direction $u$ at $(\xb,0)$.
 Then there exists $\lambda \in \Lambda(\xb;u)$ such that